BrennerDesign/egofishinggear/_products/ego-s1-genesis-medium-clear-rubber.md

 subheading: 25in Removable Handle — 17in x 19in Hoop
 order_number: 8
 description: >-
-  Best small fishing net on the planet.
+  Best medium fishing net on the planet.
 EGO S1 Genesis Medium Clear Rubber fishing net FLOATS and features a removable handle for component interchangeability.
 categories: